-The employer and insurer appealed the matter to Circuit Court where argument focused on the interpretation of the Commission’s revisory powers under L&E 9-736 to “readjust for future application the rate of compensation.”
-The Circuit Court affirmed the decision of the Commission.
-The employer and insurer appealed that decision to the Court of Special Appeals (COSA).
-COSA interpreted Labor & Employment §9-736 much less broadly than either the Commission or the Circuit Court and found the statute limits the Commission’s revisory power to the future application of benefits and not a retroactive increase.
+The employer/insurer appealed the matter to the Circuit Court for Montgomery County where argument focused on the interpretation of the Commission’s revisory powers under L.E. §736. to “readjust for future application the rate of compensation.”
+The court affirmed the decision of the Commission and the employer/insurer appealed the decision to the Court of Special Appeals (“COSA”).

 The Court of Special Appeals reversed the Circuit Court’s decision, highlighting that the Commission’s change to the rate of compensation was not based on statutory considerations such as aggravation or diminution.
 Instead, it was an adjustment of an award previously paid and, as such, beyond the Commission’s revisory powers.
 Allowing the same, in addition to improperly extending the statute, would also serve to impermissibly extend the five-year statute of limitations, on re-openings.

 This decision makes clear if there is an error in an award, the request for correction must be done so within a reasonable time period.
 The Commission’s revisory powers are limited and not all encompassing.
 This decision is also a reminder that a Request for Document Correction is only to be used when the “correction” is agreed upon by all parties.

 For more information about this article, please contact April Kerns at 410.230.2975 or email@example.com.